susanmeerdink/FLIR-Temp-Retrieval-Analysis/README.md

 ### Steps:
 #### STARTING PROGRAM:
 1. Open MATLAB and naviagate to folder with the FLIR-Temp-Retrieval-Analysis source code.
-2. Open FLIR_Proj_gui.m into the MATLAB editor.
+2. Open gui_FLIR_analysis.m into the MATLAB editor.
 3. In the editor tab, hit Run which will result in a GUI appearing.

 #### STEP 1: LOADING IMAGES: